frasanlli/frasanlli/README.md

     calibration-mail: Example of web-app for users to control devices avaliability and calibration dates.[Python: Django / DB SQL: sqllite3]

+    pdf_to_csv: Web-app to extract text from a complex pdf's structure.
+    User can select the areas and name it, then create a .csv file with the data.
+    [JavaScript: pdf.js]

 📫 Let’s connect!
 Feel free to connect with me on https://www.linkedin.com/in/francisco-sancho-llimera-722437239?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app